-Title: Test and Validation

-(Test og validering)

-Prerequisites: The module adds to the knowledge obtained in Applied Statistics and

-Probability Theory.

-- Understand methodology for design of experiments and test series and for reduction of ambiguity of experimental results, and for comparability with model predictions - Explain elementary and advanced quantification tools, and their application to validation between model and experiment data - Account for common contemporary methods and relevant specific industry standards - Understand processing methods for analog and digital data (continuous vs. discrete)

-- scrutinize a non-trivial physical systems for appropriate experimental study - isolate principal measurable parameters - design an experiment matrix for systematic variation of parameters - perform a probabilistic study of the experimental data in order to quantify the influence of individual parameters - scrutinize a model (analytical or numerical) for comparison with an appropriate experimental study - isolate principal input parameters and their known or assumed statistical variations - perform a probabilistic study of the model in order to quantify the level of confidence - account for the level of coherence between test results and model predictions - Identify invalid data (outliers) - account for common errors and limitations in the processing of model data or experimentally obtained data undertake experiment planning and execution for refinement and validation (or rejection) of model-based predictions of phenomena within their principal line of study..
+Title: Test and Validation (Test og validering) Prerequisites: The module adds to the knowledge obtained in Applied Statistics and Probability Theory.
+Goal: Students who complete the module are expected to: Knowledge Understand methodology for design of experiments and test series and for reduction of ambiguity of experimental results, and for comparability with model predictions Explain elementary and advanced quantification tools, and their application to validation between model and experiment data Account for common contemporary methods and relevant specific industry standards Understand processing methods for analog and digital data (continuous vs. discrete) Skills scrutinize a non-trivial physical systems for appropriate experimental study isolate principal measurable parameters design an experiment matrix for systematic variation of parameters perform a probabilistic study of the experimental data in order to quantify the influence of individual parameters scrutinize a model (analytical or numerical) for comparison with an appropriate experimental study isolate principal input parameters and their known or assumed statistical variations perform a probabilistic study of the model in order to quantify the level of confidence account for the level of coherence between test results and model predictions Identify invalid data (outliers) account for common errors and limitations in the processing of model data or experimentally obtained data Competences undertake experiment planning and execution for refinement and validation (or rejection) of model-based predictions of phenomena within their principal line of study